dfox/graybox-testing.org/what/index.md

 work as intended, so there must be a minimal set of tests we can use to validate that functionality.

-We believe that a specific style of gray box testing is the most minimal, yet thorough, type of functional test.
+The specific style of gray box testing described on this site is the most minimal, yet thorough, type of functional test.
 Before we go into details, we'll need to discuss the far ends of the spectrum: black box and white box testing.